Chapter 13:

 "Me too."
 Ryu agreed, which was a little too honest from someone trying to sell glass work.

-'Every ball is actually made from three glass balls, each with slight color difference, ever so slightly craved to create the effect when you move you head.'
+'Every ball is actually made from three glass balls, each with slight color difference, ever so slightly craved to create the swirling effect when the observer moves their head.'

 He looked at the teen with cardigan and a glasses on his chest on a chain.